AI Is Creating Risk Instead of Reliable Capability

 At scale, unclear AI inputs become business risk.

-The organisation is doing AI work, but not becoming an AI-capable organisation.
+The organization is doing AI work, but not becoming an AI-capable organization.

 This is the moment where enablement matters.

-Stage 4: Enablement Means Making the Organisation Legible
+Stage 4: Enablement Means Making the Organization Legible

-Reliable AI requires the organisation itself to be coherent.
+Reliable AI requires the organization itself to be coherent.

 Enablement is not about teaching prompts or deploying platforms.